Telephone numbers in Australia: Location independent communications service (0550)

 These numbers are designed for VoIP (Voice over Internet Protocol) systems, where they work like a fixed number but not allocated on a geographical level.
 It is possible that LICS numbers will be absorbed into mobile numbers in the future, as they provide similar features.
 Indeed, the July 2012 variation of the numbering plan allocated the rest of the 05 range to digital mobile numbering.

 Data numbers (0198)

 All calls to 0198 numbers are a "local call" cost like 13 and 1300 numbers but are used for Internet service provider access numbers.
 They are used both with dial-up modems and ISDN.

+Public safety service (0151)

+Public safety service means a carriage service that is used by a recognised person who operates an emergency call service, as defined in section 19 of the Telecommunications Act 1997, to assist them in the delivery of that service.
+The prefix of the public safety service are 01510 and 01513 with the format of 0151n xxxx, where n can be 0 or 3.
+These numbers are available on 24 March 2025 when the Telecommunications Numbering Plan 2025 replaces the Telecommunications Numbering Plan 2015.

+Internet of things service (09)

+Internet of things services are carriage services that are used for consumer and enterprise connected internet of things devices and applications and requires the use of voice telephony and/or messaging services in addition to data (internet protocol and non-internet protocol services).
+The prefix of the internet of things services are 0900, 0910, 0920, 0930 and 0940.
+These numbers are available on 24 March 2025 when the Telecommunications Numbering Plan 2025 replaces the Telecommunications Numbering Plan 2015.